Farrah Abraham Targeted By The ‘Teen Mom OG’ Cast: ‘She Needs Help’

 “I feel like [Farrah Abraham] needs help, like severe counseling to really figure out what’s ever going on — to help her help herself,” Lowell added.

-While Farrah Abraham’s third co-star, Maci Bookout, did not take part in the interview, she previously made it clear that she was not a fan of Farrah Abraham while filming the fifth season of Teen Mom OG.
+While Farrah Abraham’s third co-star Maci Bookout did not take part in the interview, she previously made it clear that she was not a fan of Farrah Abraham while filming the fifth season of Teen Mom OG.
 As fans of the show will recall, Bookout temporarily quit the series after learning that the producers hadn’t been honest about Abraham’s role on the show.

-Although Bookout eventually returned to the show, she wan’t the only one who threatened to move on.
+Although Bookout eventually returned to the show, she wasn’t the only one who threatened to move on.
 In fact, just months ago, Amber Portwood took to Twitter to announce she would be leaving Teen Mom OG after feeling disrespected behind the scenes.

 “I’m out of the drama.
 None of the girls will quit — they like the attention, need the money and their boyfriends need the money too much to quit,” Farrah Abraham told Us Weekly magazine after hearing of Portwood’s alleged exit.
 “I get Amber is embarrassed of her actions, but she flip-flops and will be right back to filming.
 This is dramatic.
 She can quit and not make it public if she really was done.”